GoldenHomer/MEANBears/readme.md

-RESTful API built using node and express
+RESTful API using node and express.
+Tested using Chrome's Postman.